📌 Calea Vacaresti 189, sector 4, Bucharest

 1. CNRED is free to ask for any further evidence concerning one’s studies.

-2. No application is examined if any of the required documents is missing, or if spaces in the Application Form have been left blank.
+2. No application is examined if any of the required documents is missing, or if sections in the Application Form were left blank.

-3. The evaluation of the recognition file takes 30 working days since the file is registered at CNRED.
-The processing time could be extended in case additional checks are required.
+3. The evaluation of the recognition file takes 45 working days since the file is registered at CNRED.
+The processing time could be extended in case additional documents are required.

 NON - EU CANDIDATES